lonepalm/AestheticText/README.md

 # AestheticText

 A SwiftUI modifier that will compress `Text` horizontally as much as possible without wrapping to another line - that is, make each line as close in width as possible.
-For ✨ aesthetics ✨
+For ✨aesthetics✨

 ### Installation and Usage